jasonsutter87/wishes/README.md

 - maybe geography base locations of where the wish was from.
 - add time stamps to posts. (created and modified)
 - if the user has no money they can not buy anymore wishes.
-- add a polymorphic assocation for wishes so they can be private and public